World War II U.S. Military Sex Education

-The outbreaks of sexually transmitted diseases in World War II brought interest in sex education to the public and the government.
+The outbreaks of sexually transmitted infections in World War II brought interest in sex education to the public and the government.
 During the late 1930s and early 1940s, military maneuvers increased worldwide and sexual hygiene and conduct became major problems for the troops.
 Soldiers and sailors on assignment overseas were often lonely, had time to spare, got homesick, or were just looking for female companionship.
 This resulted in many men having multiple sex partners, and as a result, became a major health concern.
 During the Great War, venereal diseases (V.D.) had caused the United States Army to lose 18,000 servicemen per day.
-Although by 1944 this number had been reduced 30-fold, there were still around 606 servicemen incapacitated daily.
+Although by 1944, this number had been reduced 30-fold, there were still around 606 servicemen incapacitated daily.
 This drop in numbers was partly because of the Army's effort to raise awareness about the dangers faced by servicemen through poor sexual hygiene, and also because of the important developments in medicine.
-In late 1943 a case of gonorrhea required a hospital treatment of 30 days, and curing syphilis remained a 6-month ordeal.
+In late 1943, a case of gonorrhea required a hospital treatment of 30 days, and curing syphilis remained a 6-month ordeal.
 By mid-1944, the average case of gonorrhea was reduced to 5 days, and in many cases the patient remained on duty while being treated.